zenika-open-source/FAQ/docs/deployment.md

 # Deployment

-Here are some useful informations about the deployment of this application:
+Here are some useful information about the deployment of this application:

 ## Prerequisites